 Typically, these microphones will look nothing like the microphone illustration in our diagram, but more like our old standby the Blue Yeti X. You will need to angle the microphone straight up, or upside-down so that the diaphragm is facing your subject, rather than merely pointing the protective grill at whatever you want to record.

-Of course the above patterns aren’t the only ones, just the most common.
-Manufacturers like Shure (shown above) will often run down the differences between each on their promotional material to help you figure out which mic you might need.
-Some tasks require more rejection than others, and you’ll often find that extremely specialized mics will have one of the more uncommon pickup patterns to serve their intended use case.
+Of course, the above patterns aren’t the only ones; they are just the most common.
+Manufacturers like Shure (shown above) often run down the differences between each on their promotional material to help you determine which mic you might need.
+Some tasks require more rejection than others, and you’ll often find that highly specialized mics will have one of the more uncommon pickup patterns to serve their intended use case.

 It’s actually a bit more complicated

-So far we’ve considered how a general polar response applies to each microphone, but in reality, it’s not that straightforward.
+So far, we’ve considered how a general polar response applies to each microphone, but it’s not that straightforward.
 The polar response actually changes with frequency.
 To more accurately describe any given microphone, multiple polar plots are required to illustrate how it behaves at specific frequencies.

 In the above more comprehensive polar pattern chart, we can see that what’s referred to generically as an omnidirectional microphone can actually become quite directional at higher frequencies.

-As we’ve seen, a microphone’s polar pattern can tell you a lot: which microphone to pick for a particular job, and how best to place and angle that mic to make the best use of its directional characteristics.
+As we’ve seen, a microphone’s polar pattern can tell you a lot: which microphone to pick for a particular job, and how best to place and angle that mic to use its directional characteristics.